Find a Pest Control Professional

 The National Pest Management Association offers tips to stop the spread of mosquito-borne illnesses

-FAIRFAX Va. – With the arrival of summer comes the resurgence of one of America’s most annoying and most dangerous pests—the mosquito.
+FAIRFAX, Va.
+(June 6, 2015) – With the arrival of summer comes the resurgence of one of America’s most annoying and most dangerous pests—the mosquito.
 According to the Centers for Disease Control (CDC), there were 2,205 U.S. cases of West Nile virus in 2014, 97 of which were fatal.
 In honor of National Mosquito Control Awareness Week, taking place this June 21 – 27, 2015, the National Pest Management Association (NPMA) urges Americans to be vigilant against threats posed by mosquitoes.

 “Though summer has yet to officially arrive, many states are seeing high levels of mosquito activity, and West Nile virus is already showing up in some tested birds and mosquitoes,” said Missy Henriksen, vice president of public affairs for the NPMA.
 “While state agencies are already beginning to implement local mosquito abatement techniques, we strongly advise the public to make their own efforts to curb mosquito activity."